lut-ful/Credit-Card-Financial-Report-Dashboard/README.md

 # Project report
 ## Objective
-        To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends enabling stakeholders to monitor and analyze credit card operations effectively
+        To develop a comprehensive credit card weekly dashboard that provides real-time insights <be>  into key performance metrics and trends enabling stakeholders to monitor and analyze credit card operations effectively

 ## Data collection\
         Data was collected from an online open-source platform.